apitable/apphook/README.md

 [![npm](https://img.shields.io/npm/dm/apphook)](https://www.npmjs.com/package/apphook)

 `apphook` is a way to implant/modify other piece of code.

+It is a lightweight Event-Manager that inspired by [Wordpress Hooks](https://developer.wordpress.org/plugins/hooks/)

 Computer software is a sort of sequence.
 We build software according to the business.